-But again there would be heroes.
-Again the hunter-naturalists of North America would stand firm for conservation.
-In the USA particularly, a new tide was already running.
+By the 1930's it was clear, however, that even these great achievements were not enough.
+Wildlife had recovered on a massive scale but some species were disappearing despite complete protection, while others were prospering despite liberal hunting seasons.
+How could this be explained?
+There was a deficit of scientific knowledge.
+The shock wave of conservation's first revolution had reached a foreign shore and seemingly the limits of its imaginative drive had been defined and found wanting.
+But again there would be heroes; again the hunter-naturalists of North America would stand firm for conservation.
+In the United States particularly a new tide was already running.
 With imaginative new legislation to provide funding (the Wildlife Restoration Act) and political and professional visionaries like "Ding" Darling and Aldo Leopold to guide the new wave of passion and concern, the age of wildlife management was born.
 A second revolution, incited and carried by the wise use philosophy of American hunters, was launched.

 Now, in this new century, we are again challenged to rise in the name of wildlife.
-A web of social, environmental and political change has ensured the sustainable use conservation movement.
+A web of social, environmental and political change has ensnared the sustainable use conservation movement.
 The earlier achievements, so hard won and passionately defended, and so successful for wildlife, are under siege.
-It is our time now-the challenge has fallen to us.
+It is our time now; the challenge has fallen to us.
 We can watch this miracle of wildlife recovery die, and fail those who fought for our rights and privileges, or we can stand with pride and lead North American conservation yet again.
 The third revolution is ours to fashion, ours to undertake.

-This third revolution must engender a massive mobilization of intellect and passion for the cause, but it must begin with an all-out effort to bring conservation history to the citizenry of Canada and the USA.
-In the absence of this, all other efforts will fail.
+This third revolution must engender a massive mobilization of intellect and passion for the cause, but it must begin with an all out effort to bring conservation history to the citizenry of Canada and the United States.
+In the absence of this all other efforts will fail.
 The appalling truth is that only the tiniest fraction of the public has any idea of the history referenced here.
-This reality is more than an embarrassing truth, however.
-It is freighted with powerful consequences.
-Without knowing the power of hunting to instill conservation ideals and without knowledge of what it takes to maintain conservation programs, the public will continue to believe that wildlife exists by accident, and that hunting is a tradition that has outlived its time.
+This reality is more than an embarrassing truth, however; it is freighted with powerful consequences.
+Without knowing the power of hunting to instill conservation ideals and without knowledge of what it takes to maintain conservation programs the public will continue to believe that wildlife exists by accident, and that hunting is a tradition that has outlived its time.
 Our efforts will decide how this debate unfolds.
 If we stay out of this struggle, then we'd best be prepared to put up and shut up.
 If we engage, we must do so with all the strength we have.

-In future articles, the North American Model of Wildlife Conservation and its history will be explained in more detail, and this call to arms rejoined.
+In future articles this theme will be explored and this history will be explained in more detail; and this call to arms rejoined.
+I will bring the North American Model of Wildlife Conservation, one of the great social and intellectual achievements of the United States of America to the pages of The P&Y Ethic, and from there to wherever the four winds blow.
 The cry will go out.
-Let us be part of the third revolution, not the ones on whose watch the movement failed.
+Let us be part of the third revolution, not the company on whose watch the movement failed.
 Wildlife and hunting are at stake.
 So is a nation's pride, a continent's legacy, and a sacred part of ourselves.